redtexts/texts/icp_1970_why_russia_isnt_socialist.md

 This explanation simply isn't one.
-"Bureaucracy", by-and-large, has always appeared at definite moments in the genesis or evolution of all the important modes of production Well then, it is the nature of these modes of production which determines the roles and privileges of the bureaucracy and not the other way around.
+"Bureaucracy", by-and-large, has always appeared at definite moments in the genesis or evolution of all the important modes of production.
+Well then, it is the nature of these modes of production which determines the roles and privileges of the bureaucracy and not the other way around.
 After all, the structures of modern capitalism, in their "traditional" as much as in their Russian